 write access only to the server administrator which means no users

 can change their passwords.
-So the security changes in slapd.conf
+So the security changes in slapd.conf have to

 be put into place before the setup will work.